Nick Knatterton: Plots

 Knatterton's cases often involve wealthy aristocratic families with a public image to maintain.
-Many of the villains are recurring characters and acquainted with Knatterton and his clients, and they're usually good at heart, make up with their victims after being arrested, and everyone is happy at the end.
+Many of the villains are recurring characters and acquainted with Knatterton and his clients, and they are usually good at heart, make up with their victims after being arrested.
+The stories usually have a happy ending.

 Female characters are often drawn as bombshells.

+The stories are located in Germany, in various places in Europe and in the American Old West.
+At first the location of Nick Knatterton's home was stated as "the corner between Baker Street and Hollywood Street".
+This address referred to the background of the character: the stories make fun of Sherlock Holmes as well as the United States - especially action-filled, sensational American crime adventures, where the main characters end up in dangerous situations which they escape from with some imaginative trick.

+The Quick magazine published colourful visual reports from all over the world, and Nick Knatterton's adventures satisfied the longing for travel of the readers as well as the other stories in the magazine did.
+In the 1950s, trips abroad were only distant dreams for many Germans.

 A recurring location in the stories is the Alibi Bar, a bar favoured by various shady characters.
 The handles on the bar's front door are shaped like section signs ("§").
 In many stories, Knatterton has found out the real situation and been able to complete his deductions when visiting the Alibi Bar, where he sometimes finds a wealthy family's teenage daughter and the man who stole her jewelry wrapped up in each other's arms.

+Characters in the stories include the gullible model Molly Moll (using the name Dolly Dur as a singer), the Alibi Bar's hostess Virginia Peng, Juwelen-Juppe and the inventor Professor Bartap.
+The police are not on unconditionally friendly terms with Knatterton but instead often make fun of him.
+The comic sometimes even refers to the police as "the violence of the government".
+Also the tax office is often the subject of jokes.
+Many victims or commissioners of crimes are of the upper class or persons in prominent positions.
+Knatterton's cases sometimes end up in a kind of agreement and mutual understanding.
+The artist Max Wachs also appears in some stories.